This post may contain affiliate links. Please read our full Disclosure Policy.

-We are all about the holidays...the home decor, the food, time with family!
-Especially as Fall and Winter Roll around we spend a lot of time hosting family gatherings and so we wanted to share a couple Pumpkin recipes that we love to share with our families and friends!
+We are all about the holidays…the home decor, the food, and the time with family!
+Especially as Fall and Winter Roll around we spend a lot of time hosting family gatherings and so we wanted to share a couple of Pumpkin recipes that we love to share with our families and friends!

 So naturally when we thought about sharing our favourite pumpkin recipes we thought let’s turn this into a baking challenge!
 Deb has a delicious Pumpkin Pie Recipe that she loves to make!
 Whereas, Britt is a big cookie fan and has come up with a soft Pumpkin Chocolate Chip Cookie Recipe.
 Let’s take a look at the recipes and how the challenge went down!

 - 1 can pumpkin puree or 2 cups fresh pumpkin

 - 1/2 teaspoon ground ginger

 - 1/2 teaspoon salt

 - Preheat oven to 425 degrees F. Mix/whisk pumpkin puree, sweetened condensed milk, eggs, spices and salt in medium bowl until smooth.
 Pour into crust.
 Bake 15 minutes.

 - Reduce oven temperature to 350 degrees F and continue baking 35 to 40 minutes or until toothpick comes out clean.

 - Let cool and enjoy.